Carteret Islands

-Food staples have been cultivated: taro and coconut and fishing supports the people.
-The area had been inhabited for about 1,000 years before European contact in about 1880, when the copra trade and other activities altered the economy and customs.
-Population grew rapidly in the early 1900s, and overcrowding in the 1930s caused a population decline.
-Food shortages since the 1960s, in recent times caused by international commercial fishers, caused resettlement of some islanders to the Kuveria area of Bougainville from 1984 through the late 1980s.
-In the 1990s the islanders were identified as economic refugees.
-Although taro has been a cultivated crop planted in watered areas, by 2002 that had been forgotten by an island leader who complained about wild taro no longer growing.

-Carteret Islanders
+Carteret islanders

 The Carteret Islands inhabitants are a Halia-speaking community closely related to the population of Hanhan Bay, in nearby Buka Island.
 Their customs are very similar to those of the Buka, although with some important adaptations to the atoll environment.
 The Carteret Islanders call themselves the Tuluun.

 Like the Halia, Hakö, Selau and Solos groups in Buka and Bougainville, the Tuluun reckon descent matrilineally.
 They are primarily organized into two moiety-like groups, the Nakaripa and Naboen.
 Unlike moieties in a true dual organization system, Nakaripa and Naboen are not exogamous in practice, though a strong preference for exogamy is usually reported.
 Exogamy is important in the organization of political power.
 Male and female chiefs attempt to organize cross-moiety marriages, the main reason for this being that the legitimation of chiefly power requires the participation of the opposite moiety.

 Oral tradition states that the Carteret Islands were originally inhabited by a Polynesian group closely related to the Nukumanu, or Mortlock Islanders.
 The islands were discovered by a fishing expedition from Hahalis.
 According to the Halia tradition, the first attempt to reach the islands had a peaceful intention, but ended in the massacre of the Halia expedition.
 The Munihil, or paramount chief of Hanahan Bay then organized a large flotilla of canoes to attack the Polynesian population, and conquered the islands.
 By contrast, the Mortlock Islanders state that the Halia mounted a blood and murder surprise attack to remove their relatives.

 Genealogical information suggest that the Halia invasion took place in the early 18th century.
 Lieutenant Erasmus Gower (sailing with Commander Philip Carteret) reported the population as being dark-skinned in 1767.

+Post-European contact history

+The inhabitants of the Carteret Islands have lived in this island group for more than 200 years.
+The islands are named in honor of Philip Carteret, who discovered the set of islands aboard HMS Swallow on 24 June 1767.